 - The doctor will prescribe drugs based on whether the pain is mild, moderate, or severe.

 - Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) may be used to relieve mild pain.

-- Opioids may be used to relieve moderate to severe pain.
+- Opioids are used to relieve moderate to severe pain.

-- Opioids may be given in different ways.
+- Opioids are given in different ways.

 - Other drugs may be added to help treat your pain.

 The doctor will prescribe drugs based on whether the pain is mild, moderate, or severe.